Protofall/Crayon-Savefile/Demos/README.md

 # Version differences

 There are two main programs.
 The bloat creator (Something seperate) and a savefile demo that changes over the versions.
 We have a copy of the savefile program for each version of our savefile.
 Do note for sizes, KOS currently treats doubles the same as floats, so doubles are actually 4 bytes each.
-The size of the header on PC is 32 bytes and its `X` bytes on Dreamcast.
+The size of the header on PC is 32 bytes and its 128 bytes on Dreamcast.
 512 bytes on Dreamcast is 1 Block.
+The dreamcast also has savefile icons and "eyecatcher" icons.
+SF icons are 1 block per frame (3 frames max) and eye catchers are 4 blocks at smallest (See the Crayon Utilities repository for more information)

 ### v1